vmware-tanzu/velero-plugin-for-vsphere/docs/guest.md

 ### CloneFromSnapshots

-For restore from each volume snapshot, a ```CloneFromSnapshot`` Custom Resource (CR) will be created in the same namespace as the PVC that is originally snapshotted.
+To restore from each volume snapshot, a ``CloneFromSnapshot`` Custom Resource (CR) will be created in the same namespace as the PVC that is originally snapshotted.
 We can get all CloneFromSnapshots in PVC namespace by running the following command.

 ```bash
 kubectl -n <pvc namespace> get clonefromsnapshot